davidthecolorbrown/django_note_app/README.md

-# personal assistant web application
-* use django to gradually make myself a personal assistant
-* start by building a note taking application for journaling
+# note taking application
+* A simple web app for taking, storing, and reviewing notes.